maryannroshani/ProjectSample/README.md

 Project Overview
 Project Mars - SkillSwap - Project Mars is a cloud-based social-media platform that allows users to trade skills with each other.
 I contributed as a Test Analyst in both Manual and Automation Testing.

-Technologies Used:
-.NET core -
-Selenium Webdriver - Framework: POM and Nunit - Reporting: Extent Reports - Data Driven Testing: Excel Reader - AutoIT - Docker

-Learning outcomes:
+Technologies Used and Learning outcomes:

+○ .NET core in Visual Studio 2019 along with Selenium Webdriver

 ○ Utilized Page Object Model (POM) to reduce duplicate test code, resue of code and Improves readability and better Test Scripts.